postBG/CosMo.pytorch/README.md

 Note that you do not need to assign `--device_idx` if you have already specified `CUDA_VISIBLE_DEVICES=0,1,2,3` in your terminal.

 We run on 4 12GB GPUs, and the main gpu `gpu:0` uses around 4GB of VRAM.

+### :warning: Notes on Evaluation
+In our paper, we mentioned that we use a slightly different evaluation method than the original FashionIQ dataset.
+This was done to match the evaluation method used by [VAL](https://openaccess.thecvf.com/content_CVPR_2020/html/Chen_Image_Search_With_Text_Feedback_by_Visiolinguistic_Attention_Learning_CVPR_2020_paper.html).

+By default, this code uses the proper evaluation method (as intended by the creators of the dataset).
+The results for this is shown in our supplementary materials.
+If you'd like to use the same evaluation method as our main paper (and VAL), head over to [data/fashionIQ.py](data/fashionIQ.py#L129) and uncomment the commented section.

 ## 	:scroll: Citation